 Walking Safely in FL is Your Right

 Year after year, thousands of pedestrians are injured in accidents caused by careless drivers.
 Victims of these accidents must cope with serious, life-changing injuries, high medical expenses, and lost wages.
-The laws in South Florida protect pedestrian victims but it is up to victims to pursue damages.
+The laws in South Florida protect pedestrian victims but it is up to victims to pursue damages with the help of an experienced accident attorney.

 If you or a loved one has been injured while walking, contact pedestrian accident lawyer Justin Weinstein.
 He will use his knowledge and resources to help you fight for the compensation you deserve.